S.Africas Ramaphosa Sworn In For Second Full Term As President - UrduPoint

 Other attendees, some holding South African flags, sat on a lawn outside as dancers and musicians performed on a big stage.

-After Ramaphosa took the oath, a band played the national anthem, followed by a 21-gun salute and a fly past by army helicopters towing large South African flags.
+After Ramaphosa was sworn in, a band played the national anthem, followed by a 21-gun salute and a fly past by the air force.

 Recent Stories